JoeDumoulin/CSCD439F17/Installing Software for Machine Learning.md

 1. Install Virtual Box ( **If you are running ubuntu 16.04 on your system, then you can skip to step 3 below.**)

-	go to [VirtualBox Wiki Downloads](https://www.virtualbox.org/wiki/Downloads) and download the version of VB appropriate for your base operating system.
+	go to [VirtualBox Wiki Downloads](https://www.virtualbox.org/wiki/Downloads) and download the version of VBox appropriate for your base operating system.

 	Installation details can be found [here](https://www.virtualbox.org/manual/ch02.html).